POCUS ECHO

 Pulmonary Critical Care Doctor

-Dr. Daryl Morrical studied Aeronautical Engineering at Purdue University, graduated from medical school at IU School of Medicine, completed his internal medicine residency at Duke University Hospital, and pulmonary/critical care fellowship at the University of Vermont Hospital.
+Dr. Daryl Morrical studied aeronautical engineering at Purdue University, graduated from medical school at IU School of Medicine, completed his internal medicine residency at Duke University Hospital, and pulmonary/critical care fellowship at the University of Vermont Hospital.

 He has taught bedside ultrasound to medical students, residents, fellows, and medical/surgical staff for the last 12 years.
 Dr. Morrical received a certificate of completion in point of care ultrasound from the American College of Chest Physicians in 2012.